-Annice sighed and started the car.
+Annice nodded and started the car.

-“I’ve been doing my damndest to make sure it’s that way,” Annice finally responded.
+“I’ve been doing my damnedest to make sure it’s that way,” Annice finally responded.
 “The target’s too small to be shared amongst other rival gangs.
 This ain’t even large compared to the other jobs.